craigbuckler/html5-export/plan.md

 It's not really read-only but neither are PDFs when it comes to that.
 The code is minified so it's damn difficult to edit.
 If you're concerned, consider adding a hash to the content somewhere so you can prove a document has been tampered with.

 Finally, user expectations.
 This was the biggest unknown for me but, so far, they love it.
-Similar documents have been sent to more than one hundred people and none of them have experienced problems despite a wide variety of email systems and browsers.
+Similar documents have been sent to several hundred people and none of them have experienced problems despite a wide variety of email systems and browsers.

 In fact, some have even being demanding monthly reports before the month has finished so the data isn't complete.
-Which is obviously mad, but there you go.
+Which is obviously bonkers, but there you go.

 This example code is all on GitHub.
 You can adapt it for your own purposes and are very welcome to hire me should you need something more sophisticated!